Juniper Berry

 Key Techniques

-- Crushing to release oils before adding to dishes
+- Crushing before use to release oils

-- Infusing in marinades and brines for 24+ hours
+- Infusing in spirits and brines

 Flavor Pairings